Polestar will preview its future design direction and new advanced tech at Geneva next week.

 Replacing the conventional side mirrors are cameras that extend outwards and the traditional rear-view mirror is replaced with a digital screen, which displays footage from a wide-angle camera mounted at the rear of the car.
 There's no rear window either, allowing the Precept's glass roof to extend behind the rear seats.
 The tailgate is also designed with a larger opening and higher-mounted hinges for easier access.

 Inside the spacious cabin, the Precept features a blend of sustainable materials and advanced tech.
-Interior panels and seatbacks use a material called Bcomp that are up to 50 percent lighter than conventional materials and also reduces plastic waste by up to 80 percent.
+Interior panels and seatbacks use a material called Amplitex produced by Bcomp that are up to 50 percent lighter than conventional materials and also reduces plastic waste by up to 80 percent.
 Instead of using traditional leather, wood and chrome materials, the seat surfaces are 3D-knitted from recycled PET bottles, bolsters and headrests are made from recycled cork vinyl, and carpets are made from reclaimed fishing nets.

 The Polestar 2 is the first car to feature an advanced Android-powered infotainment system, and the Precept shows how this system will evolve.
 A large portrait-oriented 15-inch center touchscreen complements a 12.5-inch driver display, which are linked by an illuminated blade that encompasses the entire interior, while the instrument panel features an array of smart sensors.
 Eye-tracking technology will allow the car to monitor the driver's gaze and adjust the content shown on the screens accordingly.
 Proximity sensors also make the center display easier to use when driving.